skiptools/skip-bluetooth/README.md

 }
 ```

-Here is a list of all such available functions and their corresponding calls:
+Here is a list of all such currently-available functions and their corresponding calls:

 **CBCentralManagerDelegate**